 Today, crisscrossed by the web of narrow mountain paths it may be enjoyed by seasoned hikers.
 In the past however such shapes of terrain made it very difficult for locals to move from place to place.
 To overcome this problem, inhabitants of La Gomera invented their own method of “wireless communication”.
 It is still used today the “whistling language” called Silbo Gomero (see --> Whistling in La Gomera).

 Note: Well, maybe we lose a lot by not having a chance to experience the direct contact with this unspoiled and mysterious face of Mother Nature.
 Frankly, it’s one of very few places on Earth, where we let the Nature to live her own, undisturbed life, her own dreams….
 I’m pretty sure, She is grateful for this so when visiting La Gomera let's show Her our due respect!

 On a clear, sunny day the highest Spanish peak – Mount Teide serves as a giant road-sign planted on the otherwise roadless waters of the Atlantic Ocean.

-The main entrance to La Gomera is by ferry boats linking it with nearby Tenerife (Los Cristianos).
-Over the modest distance of few miles you can travel back in time from the vibrant and noisy “nightlife” to the unspoiled paradise of “wildlife” at its best.
+The main "road" to the island is by ferry boats linking it with nearby Tenerife (Los Cristianos).
+Over the modest distance of a few miles you can travel back in time from the vibrant and noisy “nightlife” to the unspoiled paradise of “wildlife” at its best.